 Not all reasons for churn are directly related to your product or service, some are as a result of changes with your customers.

-Location-based services will see churn if their customers move out of their service area.
-Others might see customers leave due to changes in budget, management, organisational structure, or other environmental or political factors.
+For instance, location-based services will churn if customers move out of their service area.
+Others might see customers leave due to changes in budget, management, organisational structure or other environmental or political factors.

 1. Reduce churn by asking your customers if they plan on staying

 There was a field test done to help a TV subscription company reduce their high churn rate...

 In the test, three alternative marketing actions were applied: